cambridge-cares/TheWorldAvatar/Agents/IfcOwlConverterAgent/README.md

 Place your IFC file(s) into the `<root>/data/` directory.
 This is directly linked to the relevant directory in a Docker container.
 The agent is able to convert multiple IFC files at once.

 ##### 2.3.2 POST Request Parameters
-The agent currently accepts one parameters.
+The agent currently accepts one parameter.
 1. Base URI - Mandatory

 This sets the base URI for all instances.
 Examples of valid URIs include `http://www.theworldavatar.com/ifc/` and  `https://www.theworldavatar.com/bim#`.